Change Agents In The Legal Industry

 As Lena Koke, CEO of Axess Law says, “We’ve found solutions for so many of life’s problems.
 In comparison, these access to justice issues are not overly complex – we simply need the will (no pun intended!), drive and a little bit of creativity.”

-Lawyers & Lattes
+Lawyers & Lattes – Dale Barrett

-Lawyers & Lattes also aims to try and get around the formality of seeing a lawyer.
+Lawyers & Lattes also aim to try and get around the formality of seeing a lawyer.
 I have been to their store and was surprised to see some people drinking coffee without speaking to a lawyer at all.
 My first concern was privacy.
 How can a client talk about tax issues in a public space?
 But they need is have the cafe up front, and a consultation room in the back.
-As such, the business is more of a cafe up front, and a law firm in the back.
+As such, the business is more of a cafe up front and a law firm in the back.

 Change Agents In The Legal Industry

-One thing I noticed in speaking to Dale and Lena were that they share common traits.
+One thing I noticed in speaking to Dale and Lena was that they share common traits.
 They shared a clear vision (access to justice), they were willing to deal with criticism from “old school lawyers,” they had a lot of experience as lawyers prior to innovating the industry, and they were social.
 This last trait is especially important if you want to run a law firm cafe.